netooran/license-generator-cli/README.md

 # license-maker-cli

-A simple command line tool to prepend license notices to the project files.
+A simple command line tool to generate license and prepend license notices to the project files.

 ## Usage